AngieKoki/akan-names/README.md

 So that I can get an Akan Name

 ### Scenarios
-1. Name and birthday inputted and gender selected Given the name is inputted and birthday is inputted and gender is selected
+1. Name and birthday inputted and gender selected:

+    Given the name is inputted
+        and birthday is inputted
+        and gender is selected
     When the user clicks on Submit
     Then the application generates a valid Akan name

-2. Name and Birthday inputted and gender NOT selected Given the name is inputted and birthday is inputted and gender is  NOT selected
+2. Name and Birthday inputted and gender NOT selected:

+    Given the name is inputted
+        and birthday is inputted
+        and gender is  NOT selected
     When the user clicks on Submit
     Then the application generates an error message to fill in the necessary field

-3. Name inputted and gender selected but birthday not inputted Given the name is inputted and gender is selected and birthday is NOT inputted
+3. Name inputted and gender selected but birthday not inputted:

+    Given the name is inputted
+        and gender is selected
+        and birthday is NOT inputted
     When the user clicks on Submit
     Then the application generates an error message to fill in the necessary field

-4. Name inputted but gender NOT selected and birthday NOT inputted Given the name is inputted and gender is NOT selected and birthday is NOT inputted
+4. Name inputted but gender NOT selected and birthday NOT inputted:

+     Given the name is inputted
+        and gender is NOT selected
+        and birthday is NOT inputted
     When the user clicks on Submit
     Then the application generates an error message to fill in the necessary fields

-5. No input in any field
+5. No input in any field:

-    Given no input in any field
+    *Given no input in any field
-    When the user clicks on Submit
+    *When the user clicks on Submit
-    Then the application generates an error message to fill in the necessary fields
+    *Then the application generates an error message to fill in the necessary fields

 ## Technologies used
 I used: HTML CSS and  JAVASCRIPT to create this application